root-project/web/manual/storing_root_objects/index.md

 ## ROOT Object Browser

-With a {% include ref class="TBrwoser" %}, this is the ROOT Object Browser, you can browse all ROOT objects within a ROOT file.
+With a {% include ref class="TBrowser" %}, this is the ROOT Object Browser, you can browse all ROOT objects within a ROOT file.

 - Create a {% include ref class="TBrowser" %} object: